radarroark/xitdb/README.md

 You can also use a top-level `HashMap`, which is useful for ephemeral databases where immutability or transaction safety isn't necessary.
 Since xitdb supports in-memory databases, you could use it as an over-the-wire serialization format.
 Much like "Cap'n Proto", xitdb has no encoding/decoding step: you just give the buffer to xitdb and it can immediately read from it.

 The `HashMap` and `ArrayList` are based on the hash array mapped trie from Phil Bagwell.
 There is also a `LinkedArrayList`, which is based on the RRB tree, also from Phil Bagwell.
 It is similar to an `ArrayList`, except it can be efficiently sliced and concatenated.
-At some point I'll get off my lazy ass and provide better documentation, but for now, check out the example below and the tests.
+If you need a `HashMap` that maintains a count of its contents, there is a `CountedHashMap`.
+Lastly, there is a `HashSet` and `CountedHashSet` which work like a `HashMap` that only sets its keys.
+Check out the example below and the tests.

 ```zig
 // create db file